 Stress, Pressure & Roles

 Where did it go wrong?
-We live in a fast changing world with changing pressures which can test even the most resilient of relationships.
-These ever changing circumstances and pressures can lead to stress in the relationship.
+We live in a fast-changing world with changing pressures which can test even the most resilient of relationships.
+These ever-changing circumstances and pressures can lead to stress in the relationship.
 Changes can come from both within the relationship and outside the relationship such as new a job, children, illness, differing expectations, moving house, fertility problems, jealously, infidelity, money worries and so many more.
 Not only can the changes be difficult to navigate, but you may begin to find things which didn’t seem to matter before now matters.
 Arguments can blow up out of nowhere, pressure and prolonged stress can make details matter.
 Too much pressure can lead to prolonged stress change how we view the world and effect how we behave in relationships.
 Stress is a biological and psychological response experienced and can occur when we feel we do not have the resources to deal with the situation or environment we find ourselves in.

-When the heat is turned up for our stress we can find we are arguing more and we have sense of being back on in the groove of anger and resentment, it has a real feel of ground hog day about it.
-Once resentment and anger builds, relationships can suffer from diminished closeness & intimacy, lack of confidence for the future togetherness, experience explosive hot anger or have an atmosphere of icy restrained anger.
-Often a person will questions whether they can stay in the relationship and feel like the relationship is doomed.
-One partner may have a need to confronting and tackling the arguments headlong and will want or insist the partner to do the same, even if there is no benefit in doing so.
+When the heat is turned up for our stress we can find we are arguing more and we have sense of being back on in the groove of anger and resentment, it has a real feel of Groundhog Day about it.
+Once resentment and anger builds, relationships can suffer from diminished closeness and intimacy, lack of confidence for the future togetherness, experience explosive hot anger or have an atmosphere of icy restrained anger.
+Often a person will question whether they can stay in the relationship and feel like the relationship is doomed.
+One partner may have a need to confront and tackle the arguments headlong and will want or insist the partner to do the same, even if there is no benefit in doing so.
 The other may wish to withdraw both physically and emotionally to escape the situation, so the problems never get addressed.
 Both partners will need to learn to do things differently if they are to make more positive changes in the relationship.
 If you are the partner that wants to confront and have it out, consider whether tackling and confronting is really going to helpful to the problem at this time.
-Would it be better to discuss the problem when the feelings have dissipated, when things are calmer.
+Would it be better to discuss the problem when the feelings have dissipated, when things are calmer?
 Do you find yourself withdrawing from conflict and ignoring the problems raised?
 It can be very useful if you can acknowledge the feelings you are experiencing and experimenting with yourself the challenging of staying with your own uncomfortable feelings without fleeing from them.

 Nicola Perry 07/08/2018